 The focus groups were definitely a worthwhile exercise as they resulted in child-led exploration of the subject of bullying as a whole and child-friendly and age-appropriate definitions of the new areas to be included in the anti-bullying policy, namely identity-based (such as homophobic) and cyber-bullying.
 This exercise could easily be repeated on a whole class basis, perhaps as part of an annual Anti-Bullying Week, with First Second Classes engaging in the lessons and providing feedback and presentations to younger classes.
-While cyber-bullying and interaction on social media and phones seem to be less of an area of concern for children of this age group, unsupervised access to internet devices is worrying.
+While cyberbullying and interaction on social media and phones seem to be less of an area of concern for children of this age group, unsupervised access to internet devices is worrying.
 Lessons on cyber-bullying in junior school could focus more on internet safety and the concept of strangers on the internet.
 If a teacher felt knowledgeable enough on the subject, the school could offer an information evening for parents to inform them of ways to keep their children safe around technology.
+Please refer to our 'Acceptable Usage Policy for Digital Learning'.